 Are you doing too much?
 Naturally, you’ll feel off-kilter if you are.

-Remember you are worthy!
+Don’t get caught in this trap.
+Instead, remember you are worthy.
 You don’t have to prove yourself by doing too much.

 Make a list of 3 activities, commitments, or engagements that you would like to let go of.
 Take one out this week.
-Once you succeed, take a break, and then move on to the next.
+Once you succeed, take a break, and then move on and take out the next.

 8. Morning Peace